nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-cache-config.rst

 Chunks_HWMark(uint32, range 1 to UINT32_MAX, default 100000)
     The point at which dirent cache chunks will start being reused.

+Recovery_Interval(uint32, range 1 to 24 * 3600, default 600)
+    Readdir by chunk, if chunk is set dirty because of cache miss, recovery interval of readdir by chunk again.

 LRU_Run_Interval(uint32, range 1 to 24 * 3600, default 90)
     Base interval in seconds between runs of the LRU cleaner thread.